The Home Roaster Color Chart

 This article was first published in July 2000 and was updated with new text and photos in August 2011.

-Professional coffee roasters will often use a color chart put out by the Speciality Coffee Association of America (S.C.A.A.) in order to define their roast color levels.
-The chart is called the “SCAA/Agtron Roast Color Classification System”, which includes high-resolution color tiles.
+Professional coffee roasters often use a color chart by the Speciality Coffee Association of America (S.C.A.A.) to define their roast color levels.
+The “SCAA/Agtron Roast Color Classification System” chart includes high-resolution color tiles.
 The kit runs for $290 and can be purchased on their website.
 Most home roasters have better things to spend their money on, namely more coffee beans.
-But, like professional roasters, they also need to be able to articulate roast color levels to other roasters or for their own roasting logs.
+But, like professional roasters, they also need to be able to articulate roast color levels to other roasters or for their roasting logs.

 In the article Coffee Roasts: Notes from a Non-Roaster, we learned using common terms can be problematic.
 What is dark to one person may be medium to another.
 What we need is a common color language that we can speak.
 And that is the motivation for this page.
 It is to help home coffee roasters and coffee drinkers communicate roast-level preferences based on photos.